How to write emails like a pro

 Don’t write a novel.
 But don’t write one sentence, either (unless it’s a reply).
 People tend to skim long emails and important information could get lost.
 Keep the body of your email as concise as possible and avoid using “filler” words and sentences that aren’t relevant to your message.

 Do respond to emails you receive in an appropriate amount of time.
 While there’s no strict rule about the appropriate time frame for responding to important or professional emails, etiquette experts do agree that about 24 hours is the max.
 However, you also shouldn’t feel pressure to check your email every five minutes, either.
 Set specific times during your day to take a glance at your inbox and respond to necessary emails.

 Writing a great email is a skill that can be learned.
 Penn Foster can help.

 Learning to write well can positively impact your career path and your professional reputation, but many people are terrified by the idea of writing assignments.
 Even professional writers are a little nervous when they have to write something they’re not used to.
 But there’s help out there!
-Taking a writing program like the Freelance Writer diploma, a Public Relations certificate, or an English Comprehensive Skills course can help you improve your writing confidence!
+Taking a writing program like the Public Relations certificate or an English Comprehensive Skills course can help you improve your writing confidence!
 And with Penn Foster, you can refine your skills on your schedule.
 Chat with an Admissions Specialist today at 1.800.214.6230 to find the right class for you.